Edit As You Wish: Video Caption Editing with Multi-grained User Control: Experiments

 \subsection{Implementation Details}

-We implement the unified framework based on Huggingface Transformers library~\cite{wolf2020transformers}.
-The default setting of our model is initialized by the $\text{BART}_{base}$~\cite{bart}.
-We get video frames using fps=1 and map frame-level vision features to the same dimension of textual embedding.
+We implement the small-scale OPA model based on Huggingface Transformers library~\cite{wolf2020transformers}.
+The default setting is initialized by the $\text{BART}_{base}$.
+We get video frames using fps=1.
 For the VATEX-EDIT dataset in \textit{English}, we adopt BLIP~\cite{li2022blip} ViT-B/16 to extract frame features.
-The max frame sequence N is set to 20 and the max length of decoded captions is set to 60.
-For the EMMAD-EDIT dataset in \textit{Chinese}, we initialize our model with the Chinese $\text{BART}$ ~\cite{shao2021cpt} available in HuggingFace\footnote{https://huggingface.co/fnlp/bart-base-chinese}.
-The Chinese sentences are processed in characters.
+The max frame sequence N is set to 20.
+For the EMMAD-EDIT dataset in \textit{Chinese}, we initialize our model with the Chinese $\text{BART}$.
 We adopt CN-CLIP~\cite{chinese-clip} ViT-B-16 to extract video frame-level features.
 The max frame sequence N is set to 30 and the max decoding length is set to 150.
 For training, we use AdamW~\cite{adamw} with a learning rate of 1e-5 and optimize for 20 epochs with a batch size of 20.
-We select the best checkpoint with the lowest validation loss.
-During inference, we set beam size as 5 and the repetition penalty score~\cite{keskar2019ctrl} as 1.3.
-The training and inference can be implemented in a single V100-SXM2-16GB GPU.

-To support evaluations in Chinese, we utilize a Chinese GPT-2\cite{GPT2-Chinese} to calculate Chinese sentence likelihood.
-For EMScore, we replace the core vision-language alignment model EN-CLIP~\cite{clip} with CN-CLIP~\cite{chinese-clip}.
+During inference, we set the beam size of generation as 5.
+The ImgLLM pipeline utilizes the identical frame number N as the OPA model.
+This pipeline doesn't involve any training.
+We choose one in-context learning sample for every command type integrated into the ChatGPT prompt.
+For VideoChat model, we set frame number N as 8 to fit its default setting.
+We conduct further instruct-tuning on the official 7B checkpoints with batch size 64.